IndiaCFG3/team-32/README.md

 # team-32

-Guys, please check the chatroom on CFG platform...A whatsapp group link is been put up...Do join Asap
+Guys, please check the chatroom on CFG platform...A whatsapp group link is been put up...Do join Asap..Testing